 Let’s be real.
 No one is perfect.
-So, when’s the last time you did some soul searching and asked, “What fundraising communications mistakes are we making and how do we fix them?”
+So, when was the last time you did some soul-searching and asked, “What fundraising communications mistakes are we making, and how do we fix them?”

 You don’t value your data.